Configuring cluster link aggregation

-- Management access to a cluster node must not be configured on a cluster LA channel (for example, CLA/1) or its member interfaces.
+- Do not configure management access to a cluster node on a cluster LA channel (for example, CLA/1) or its member interfaces.
 When the node is INACTIVE, the corresponding cluster LA interface is marked as POWER OFF, which causes it to lose management access.

-You must implement similar configurations on the cluster IP address and on the external connecting device.
-If possible, configure the upstream switch to distribute traffic on the basis of IP address or port instead of MAC address.
+Implement similar configurations on the cluster IP address and on the external connecting device.
+If possible, configure the upstream switch to distribute traffic based on the IP address or port instead of the MAC address.

 Points to remember:

 - Enable LACP (by specifying the LACP mode as either ACTIVE or PASSIVE).

 Note: Make sure the LACP mode is not set as PASSIVE on both the Citrix ADC cluster and the external connecting device.